Wild quotient surface singularities whose dual graphs are not star-shaped: Dual graphs without nodes

-Since $Y$ is torsion free, the restriction functor $\tilde{Y}\mapsto\tilde{Y}_K$ is faithful.
-It thus follows from Galois descent that $\Psi$ is faithful.
-Since $R\subset R'$ is \'etale in codimension one and both rings are normal, the projection $Y'\ra Y$ must be a $G$-torsor with respect to the canonical $G$-action on $Y'$, by the Zariski--Nagata Purity Theorem (\cite{SGA 2}, Expos\'e X, Theorem 3.4).
-Flat descend ensures that the functor $\Psi$ is essentially surjective.
-It remains to check that $\Psi$ is full.
+We next check that $\Psi$ is essentially surjective: Set $G=\Gal(K'/K)$.
+Since $A\subset A'$ is \'etale in codimension one and both rings are normal, the projection $Y'\ra Y$ must be a $G$-torsor with respect to the canonical right $G$-action on $Y'$, by the Zariski--Nagata Purity Theorem (\cite{SGA 2}, Expos\'e X, Theorem 3.4).
+For every subgroup $H\subset G$, the scheme $\tilde{Y}=Y'/H$ is \'etale over $Y$, with $\tilde{Y}(K')=G/H$.
+Using that every finite left $G$-set is isomorphic to a disjoint union of sets of the form $G/H$, we infer that $\Psi$ is essentially surjective.

-For this, it suffices to verify that every finite \'etale $g:\tilde{Y}\ra Y$ acquires a section over $K'$, because then the scheme $\tilde{Y}_{K'}$ becomes the disjoint union of copies of $\Spec(K')$ indexed by the finite set $\tilde{Y}(K')$.
-Extend the quasifinite morphism
+It remains to verify that $\Psi$ is full.
+For this, it suffices to show that every finite \'etale $g:\tilde{Y}\ra Y$ acquires a section over $K'$, because then the scheme $\tilde{Y}_{K'}$ becomes the disjoint union of copies of $\Spec(K')$ indexed by the finite set $\tilde{Y}(K')$.
+The latter ensures that any two morphisms $h,h':\tilde{Y}\ra\tilde{Z}$ between finite \'etale $Y$-scheme that induce the same map on $K'$-rational points must be equal.